-If a person continues to abuse alcohol regularly for an extended period of time, he or she will eventually start to develop some serious health effects.
-In addition to being at an increased risk for getting into an alcohol-related car accident, long-term alcohol abuse can cause:
+If a person continues to abuse alcohol regularly for an extended period of time, he or she will eventually start to develop some serious health effects2.
+In addition to increasing risk for an alcohol-related car accident, long-term alcohol abuse can cause:

 - Increased risk of dementia and other neurological problems

 - Increased risk of stroke